How many teeth are in that cigarette pack?

 Another study at Tufts University, which looked at 583 healthy women aged 41 to 76, arrived at a similar conclusion: Female smokers who smoked one pack a day for 10 years were twice as likely to lose one or more teeth than nonsmokers.
 The study found that the risk of losing teeth decreases among women who quit smoking.

-Why does smoking lead to periodontal (gum) disease, which leads to tooth loss?
+Why does smoking promote periodontal (gum) disease and tooth loss?
 One theory is that tobacco may restrict the blood flow to the gum tissues, which would limit the nutrients necessary to the bone and periodontal support of the teeth.
 Another theory is that smoking causes a chain of events in the mouth that eventually leads to tooth loss.
 The chain starts with plaque build-up on teeth, which is linked to tartar build-up, which can cause gingivitis.
 From there, the smoker develops periodontal disease.
 The final result is tooth loss.